Pacific Seacraft 34 Sailboat

 the skeg and with the propeller in an aperture.
 The elongated fin keel I feel provides

-a good compromise between tracking stability and maneuverability for an off-shore boat.
+a good compromise between tracking stability and maneuverability.

 The slight bridge between the keel and the skeg shifts the design slightly more towards

 the traditional side of the full-fin keel continuum (compared to for example the

 The propeller in an aperture, combined with the slight bridge, protects

 substantially against entanglements, such as with crab pots.

 Seaworthy hull dimensions and design, with a maximum beam of only ten feet that tells you that Crealock

 did not design her as a "dockominium", whereas the limit of positive stability of 144 degrees

 tells you that Crealock did design her for serious offshore safety, stability, and seakindliness.